Dennis Roop, PhD

 |Dr. Dennis Roop||Dr. Jiang Chen|

 Drs.
-Roop and Chen have developed a genetically engineered mouse in which they have been able to generate areas of EHK on the mouse's skin and paws.
+Roop and Chen have developed a genetically engineered mouse in which they have been able to generate areas of EHK (*EHK is currently referred to as EI) on the mouse's skin and paws.
 They will use this mouse model to test strategies to suppress or correct the expression of one of the mutant genes that causes EHK.
 This project is relevant to the mission of the Foundation and the interests of its members because, according to Dr. Roop, "Besides symptomatic care, no effective treatment is available for EHK.
 If the preclinical studies described above are successful, these strategies could be used to treat EHK patients.

 UPDATE: SEPTEMBER 2007